Golden delicious and oh so sticky, I present to you, ladies and gentlemen, “Sweet and Spicy Chicken Sticky Fingers.”

 Sweet and Spicy Chicken Sticky Fingers: Make a Meal of it

 These sweet and spicy chicken sticky fingers pair wonderfully with my Spicy Pizza with Chicken Fajita Topping.
 Awesome for a casual dinner with friends and family.
+If you’re serving this at tea time and want something quick and light to make while these are baking, try my chilli cheese toast with garlic and olives – it’s got pizza-esque vibes.
+(Is pizza-esque even a word?
+It should be.)

 These Sweet and Spicy Chicken Sticky Fingers are a tastier version of Street 1 Cafe’s Sticky Fingers.
 Crispy baked chicken fingers tossed in a sweet and spicy sauce, served with garlic mayo dip.
 The perfect appetizer for your meal, or a tea time treat!